 Inheritance Tax – Main Residence Nil Rate Band

 the introduction of the main residence nil-rate band from April 2017 could offer a way to reduce an estate’s tax liability.
 Currently, If an estate is worth over £325,000 it will be liable for inheritance tax (IHT) although married couples and those in civil partnerships can pass on any unused allowance to their spouse or partner.
-Currently the individual’s home, and everything in it are included in the inheritance calculation.
+Currently, the individual’s home and everything in it is included in the inheritance calculation.

 The rules surrounding Inheritance Tax are complicated so if it is an area of concern it is best to take appropriate financial advice.

 The information in this article does not constitute financial or other professional advice.
 You should not take action on the basis of this article without seeking regulated independent financial advice that addresses your specific circumstances.
 Any tax treatment depends on the individual circumstances of each client and this article represents our interpretation of current legislation and HMRC practice as at the date of publication.
 These may change in future.
 It is important to note tax planning is not regulated.